acevezl/callengethree/README.md

     }
 ```

-12. As you can see we're storing the position where we entered the character, so that we dont overwrite it when adding a special character.
+12. As you can see we're storing the position where we entered the character, so that we don't overwrite it when adding a special character.
 We'll repeat a very similar logic, with the addition of a _while_ cycle which will allow us to generate a random position that is not the same as the position where we entered the number in the previous step.

 ```
     if (includeSpecial) {